pacslab/big-data-systems-docker/python/README.md

 # Hadoop Docker Image
-This is the source repository of the Hadoop Docker image for big data systems.
+This is the source repository of the Python (with JupyterLab) Docker image for big data systems.